-In addition to scheduled holidays, full-time regular employees (codes 100, 103, 104, and 106) are entitled to two personal holidays during the academic year.
-Part-time employees (codes 110, 113, 114, and 116) are entitled to an equivalent number of part-time days, depending on their schedule.
+In addition to scheduled holidays, full-time regular employees are eligible for two personal holidays during the academic year.
+Part-time employees are eligible for an equivalent number of part-time days, depending on their schedule.
 To calculate personal holidays for a part-time employee, divide the total number of hours he or she typically works per week by 35 hours (a full-time work week) and multiply that number by 14 hours (the equivalent of two personal days).
 For example:

 An employee typically works 15 hours per week

 This employee is eligible for 6 hours of personal holiday time for the academic year.

 An employee may take personal holidays at any time of the year, scheduled in advance, with his or her supervisor’s approval.

 Personal holidays cannot be carried over from one academic year to the next.
 The privilege of using personal holidays expires two weeks prior to an employee’s separation date.

 For Office and Clerical (Local 3882) and Laboratory and Technical (Local 3882) staff, permission will not be withheld unreasonably but a supervisor may refuse to allow a personal holiday under the following circumstances: